achtnullzwei/Doorman/docs/en/order.md

 <div v-if="status.status == 'none' && available_units === 0" class="danger custom-block">
     <p class="custom-block-title">OUT OF STOCK</p>
-    <p>You can still send your inquiry, and I'll make sure to reserve one for you as soon as they arrive.</p>
     <p v-html="availability_time_text"></p>
+    <p>You can send your inquiry anyway, and I'll make sure to reserve one for you as soon as they arrive.</p>
 </div>

 <hr />